If I have one true food love, it’s good cookies.

 - Add the eggs, vanilla extract, and peppermint extract.
 Beat to fully combine.
 With the mixer running on low, slowly add the dry ingredients in 3 additions, beating well after each addition.

-- Stir in the chocolate chips and chopped mints.
+- Stir in the dark chocolate morsels and mega chunks.
 Refrigerate the dough for at least 1 hour and preferably overnight.